Akash708312/camera_car/README.md

 The main aim of this project is to develop a webcam based Real-Time Face Detection System.
 This application not only detects faces but it can also predict the age and gender of those faces detected.
-Moreover, it uses database lookup to match identified faces.
+Moreover, it uses database lookup to match identified faces.The main.py file does the facial recgonition, age and gender detection while the age.py file detects gender and age.

 Features